Bright Lights of Bangkok

 When you arrive in Chiang Mai, you’ll make your own way to your hotel in the centre of the city.
 With a laid-back, spiritual atmosphere, Chiang Mai is a walkable city scattered sacred temples and shrines.
 If you have time, it’s worth stopping at the night market, packed with souvenirs and aromatic street food stalls.

 Next you will get up close to the gentle giants at the Elephant Nature Park.
 You’ll be collected from your hotel in Chiang Mai and transferred to the park an hour away.
 You will learn all about the issues faced by elephants in Asia and the personal stories of those rescued by the park.
-You will have the chance to feed and bathe these majestic animals to aid in their rehabilitation before returning to Chiang Mai in the early evening for another night in the city.
+You will have the chance to observe these majestic animals and aid in their rehabilitation before returning to Chiang Mai in the early evening for another night in the city.